arnaudroger/SimpleFlatMapper/README.md

 Performance
 ========

+New Results, with better consistency.
+Use a slightly modified BoneCP and PreparedStatement cache.
 Use JMH to with sample mode.
+I still need to validate the mysql and hsqldb result via a profiler.
+I will try to see how to get the static mapper closer to Roma.
+Because Roma assume that there is a 1 to 1 match between column and property it does not check for a column change between query.

 See [orm-benchmarks](https://github.com/arnaudroger/orm-benchmark) for more details.